yi-jiayu/bus-eta-bot-sg/README.md

 ## TODO

-- Implement management of saved queries (currently you can only add new saved queries and search them, but not view, edit or delete them)
+1. Implement management of saved queries (currently you can only add new saved queries and search them, but not view, edit or delete them)
-- Refactor handlers to return the action and result back to the Bot class to handle analytics centrally
+2. Refactor handlers to return the action and result back to the Bot class to handle analytics centrally
-- Add a switch_inline_query button to messages sent by the bot
+3. Add a switch_inline_query button to messages sent by the bot
-- Besides searching the user's saved queries and history in inline mode, also allow users to query directly from there
+4. Besides searching the user's saved queries and history in inline mode, also allow users to query directly from there
   - Probably have some kind of heuristic to determine if an inline query is a proper argstr, then test it against datamall and see if we get any results
-- Implement unit tests for individual methods and integration tests for bot handlers
+5. Implement unit tests for individual methods and integration tests for bot handlers
+6. Refactor out command-handlers/default into separate continuation-handlers for each state
+7. Change versioning scheme to follow semantic versioning (semver)
+  - Increment MINOR version instead of PATCH on feature updates

+## Roadmap

+- **1.1**
+  - TODO #1, #4, #7